 Our project lasted for almost the whole school year because we tested out a few plastics and made sure to observe each and everyone, we checked on it at least every week.
 And whoever had the strongest argument will be getting an exemption for the finals.

-And surely, everyone was eyeing on that one!
-Creating a reward system for your students can also give them motivation for them to carry out their scientific studies at their best efforts, and surely it’s just a win-win situation for everybody.
+And surely, everyone was eyeing that one!
+Creating a reward system for your students can also give them motivation for to carry out their scientific studies at their best efforts, and surely it’s just a win-win situation for everybody.

 You get to teach them what you want them to learn, and your students gain knowledge that nobody will ever be able to take from them.
 It’s always fun to know how things work!

 5.)
 Take them outside for a recreational learning experience

 I’m a big fan of field trips and all school activities done outside of school.
 A different atmosphere paves a new way for kids to learn about the basics of science that is just much better to experience when you’re outside of the classroom.

 Experience is the best teacher aside from the actual teachers.
 You can also maybe set up talks with experts on subject matters to help you expand more about a certain topic that you will be discussing in the class.

 You can also ask your students to maybe create a mini-ecosystem within the school grounds if it is allowed, or maybe have them create a garden for them to observe how plants start growing from tiny seeds to mighty and strong trees that help give out oxygen that we breathe in.